Sebastopol Monument: Nova Scotians in the Siege of Sevastopol

-John James Snodgrass's only child Archibald Campbell Snodgrass joined the 38th Regiment and served as an aide-de-camp to his uncle, Sir John Campbell, 2nd Baronet.

 Admirals stationed In Halifax

 Four Commanders-in-Chief, North American Station who were in the Siege and later resided in Halifax at the Admiralty House:

 Legacy

 The builder of the Sebastopol Monument George Lang also built the Dominion Building in Halifax (what is now the Art Gallery of Nova Scotia).
 The larger than life twelve ton lion stands atop the Roman triumphal arch created from Albert County, New Brunswick sandstone.
 The arch and lion were carved by George Lang.
 When describing the lion in 1914, the Provincial archivist Harry Piers wrote that Lang had "chiselled a little too much at it, and got it a trifle too small," though few are likely to notice today.

 The monument was unveiled on 17 July 1860.
 The ceremony was attended by all the Halifax and Dartmouth Volunteer Companies, particularly those of the Halifax Volunteer Battalion., a large number of the Masonic body, and various public officials.
 His Excellency the Lieutenant Governor, Lord Mulgrave and Rev. George Hill, the Orator of the day.
 Major General Charles Trollope and Rear Admiral Sir Alexander Milne, 1st Baronet also made a few remarks.